mala-lab/out-of-distribution-detection-resources/README.md

 ![Multimodal]: Other modalities are also incorporated, possibly large pretrained multimodal model for vision and langauge is exploited, for example CLIP, etc.

+![Others]: Papers with this tag are quite niche and they contribute with something new which is unlike to most of other OOD papers.
+They could be uncommon novel framework for solving OOD problems or special relevant combination of OOD with an existing challenging problem such as few-shot, one-shot, long-tail, etc.

 ## List of OOD papers

 ### NeurIPS